andrmayo/classics_library/README.md

 When I export to marc, it seems to use a LATIN1 encoding, which can be converted to utf-8 with `iconv -f LATIN1 -t UTF-8 < librarything_UMClassics.marc > librarything_UMClassics_utf8.marc`.
 I am not sure if this is consistently how it behaves.

+## TODO

+There's an issue with base64 decoding with some extended Latin characters, e.g. à.